Quarrel (video game)

 Quarrel is a video game developed by Denki and published by UTV Ignition Entertainment.
 It is a word-based strategy game, described as "Scrabble x Risk x Countdown."
-It was released for iOS devices on August 25, 2011 and on January 25, 2012 for Xbox Live Arcade.
+It was released for iOS devices on August 25, 2011 and for Xbox Live Arcade on January 25, 2012.

 Gameplay

-In Quarrel, the aim of the game is to take all the territory from the other players (up to four).
+In Quarrel, the aim of the game is to take all the territory from the other players.
 To do this, the player 'invades' neighboring territory and then must make a higher-scoring word than his or her opponent.
 Opponents include Dwayne, Caprice, Biff, Troy, Damien, Malik, Rex, Helena, and Kali.
 Dwayne is the easiest and Kali is the hardest.
+Each game may have up to three opponents.

 Scoring

 As with other word games, letters have individual scores.
 These range from 1 to 15, and value is based on commonality in spoken-word communications rather than written-word communications.